Binder

 print(agg.metadata.spatial_coverage)

-# Save the aggregation to write all of the metadata to HydroShare
+# Save the aggregation to write the metadata to HydroShare

 agg.save()